Nashteshri7/ros2-wifi-stochastic-delay/README.md

 ## 📖 Overview

-This repository contains the source code, experimental datasets, and simulation models developed to characterize the impact of **Wi-Fi 6 (IEEE 802.11ax)** latency on **ROS2-based Networked Control Systems (NCS)**.
+This repository contains the source code, experimental datasets, and simulation models developed to characterize the impact of Wi-Fi 6 (IEEE 802.11ax) latency on ROS2-based Networked Control Systems (NCS).

-The project follows a **black-box approach** to derive a stochastic model of the One-Way Delay (OWD) and evaluates its effects on the stability of an industrial robot manipulator (ABB IRB120) using MATLAB Simulink.
+The project follows an empirical black-box approach to derive a stochastic model of the One-Way Delay (OWD) and evaluates its effects on the stability of an industrial robot manipulator (ABB IRB120) using MATLAB Simulink.

 ### Key Features
 * **Real-world Testbed:** C++ ROS2 package (`delay_est`) for measuring OWD with NTP synchronization.